robchendev/Guitardex_old/src/t/1-31/5-wrist-thump-strum/wrist-thump-strum.md

 ### Explanation

 The wrist thump portion of this technique is done the same way.
 To add a strum, curl your middle and ring fingers into your palm and at the same time you do a wrist thump, strum the back of your fingernails across the strings by opening up your palm.
+Some find it easier to only using the middle fingernail to strum.

-Do not extend your strumming fingers in this movement.
+Do not overextend your strumming fingers in this movement.
 Your palm should open up just enough during the wrist thump so that your fingers strum across the strings.